WorkBright Logo

 If you have any uncertainty about the document, do not certify it.

-What are the Consequences of Form I-9 Non-Compliance?
+What are the consequences of Form I-9 non-compliance?

 If an ICE audit or raid discovers non-compliance with regard to I-9 employment forms, it can be seriously expensive — even if it’s an honest mistake or oversight.
 I-9 penalties can come to thousands, or tens of thousands, of dollars.